globaljuli/gamejamGDG6/README.md

-# gamejamGDG6
+# Making "Sky"
-Game Jam Google Developers Group.
-Team 6.
+This is the repository for the game "Sky" on the Game Jam organized by Google Developers Group Tarragona.